fbpx

 • Dividends paid on the first £200,000 of Venture Capital Trust shares

 So not many sources of income are exempt.
-Don’t forget that the first £12,570 is tax free for most individuals (see below) and currently the first £1,000 of dividend income is chargeable to income tax but at 0% (this is being reduced to £500 from 6 April 2024).
+Don’t forget that the first £12,570 is tax free for most individuals (see below) and currently the first £500 of dividend income is chargeable to income tax but at 0%.
 For some people savings income may also not be chargeable to income tax but the rules are a little complex and covered in another article.

 Tax Saving Strategies for Doctors